 University of Oregon

-Anita Ramachandran is the Executive Director of MicroMentor, the largest online community for free business mentoring, operating in nearly 200 countries worldwide.
-She has an MBA and over 20 years of combined non-profit, corporate operations, and foundation management experience across a wide spectrum of industries and countries.
+Anita Ramachandran is the Executive Director of MicroMentor at Mercy Corps.
+She has over 20 years of combined Non-Profit (NGO) and corporate management experience across a wide spectrum of industries and countries.
 She’s an entrepreneur, problem-solver, and changemaker, passionate about mentoring and personal growth.